 Question 3: Why should we give you a place in our study program?
 Why you, and not someone else?

-Answer: Try to demonstrate the value you can bring to the school as a student.
-Speak about participating in various competitions, about your desire to actively contribute to the campus, organizing events etc. Alternatively (if you do not feel like doing anything I mentioned), you can try the approach of modesty and honesty, saying that you believe all applicants should get the chance to study, and say that you let it for the committee to consider whether they pick you or somebody else.
+Alternatively (if you do not feel like doing anything I mentioned), you can try the approach of modesty and honesty, saying that you believe all applicants should get the chance to study, and say that you let it for the committee to choose the best applicants.

 Question 4: Medical studies are very hard.
 Do you think you can handle them, and successfully graduate at the end?

 Questions targeting your personal traits

-They may also ask you some questions that target various strengths and weaknesses you may have, and your interests and attitudes.
+People in the admission committee may ask you some questions that target various strengths and weaknesses, or your interests, and attitude to life.
 For example:

 - Can you define your strengths and weaknesses as a future doctor?